omerkarabacak/teleport/docs/5.0/preview/cloud.md

 The session records are stored in S3 using at-rest encryption.
 We have yet to define specific retention policies.

-Customer data, including audit logging, is backed up using the DynamodDB "point in time recovery" system.
-Data can be recovered from up to 35 days.
+Customer data, including audit logging, is backed up using the DynamoDB "point in time recovery" system.
+Data can be recovered up to 35 days.
 This retention period is not configurable.

 ## High availability